 I want to use a short example that I share with most patients to drive home the importance of treating the underlying cause rather than the symptom.

 Eczema is a common skin ailment for young children.
 First run treatment options are often things like gentle soaps and topical emollients like petroleum jelly.
 If the condition is severe enough, topical corticosteroids are prescribed.
-While these do a great job of stamping out the eczema, it has been found that these same children very often develop asthma later on in life.
-The asthma is NOT caused by the steroids.
-But a great question to consider is, “Would the asthma develop at all if the root cause of the eczema had been addressed rather than using a suppressive therapy like topical steroids?”
+While these do a great job of stamping out eczema, it has been found that these same children very often develop asthma later on in life.
+Asthma is NOT caused by steroids.
+But a great question to consider is, “Would asthma develop at all if the root cause of eczema had been addressed rather than using a suppressive therapy like topical steroids?”

 Your thyroid is like your body’s smoke detector.
 When it is “beeping” with signs like a swollen thyroid or high TSH, or symptoms like hair loss, weight gain, cold hands, or fatigue (and more), it is a sign that something is wrong in your body.
 Would you ever pop the batteries out of your smoke detector without investigating what set it off?
 That would be dangerous, right?
 It might not burn the house down today or tomorrow, but something as small as smoldering ashes cause issues at some point in the long run.